AnjalyLejith/Question-Answer-System/README.md

 # Question-Answer-System

-An NLP Question Answering System in which when we ask a question,It would reply with an answer by matching with the most relevant question we have in the stored.
+An NLP Question Answering System in which when we ask a question,It would reply with an answer by matching with the most relevant question we have in the storage.

 Concepts Used: